AdobeDocs/experience-manager-learn.en/help/assets/advanced/blocked-tags.md

 ---
 # Blocked Tags

-Learn how to enhance asset management in AEM by using Blocked Tags to prevent the application of culturally sensitive, irrelevant, or controversial Smart Tags.
+Learn how to enhance asset management in AEM as a Cloud Service by using Blocked Tags to prevent the application of culturally sensitive, irrelevant, or controversial Smart Tags.

 >[!VIDEO](https://video.tv.adobe.com/v/3426839/?learn=on)